getsolus/help-center-docs/software/samba/en.md

 As of Samba 4.7.x, Solus disables the old, deprecated and insecure original SMB1/CIFS protocol by default.

 For more information on this choice, please read [this post regarding SMB1](https://blogs.technet.microsoft.com/filecab/2016/09/16/stop-using-smb1/).

+As of Samba 4.11.x, the SMB1/CIFS protocol is officially deprecated upstream and may stop functioning.

 ### How to start/stop Samba